Why Fastly Stock Is Climbing Today

 *Stock Advisor returns as of June 7, 2021

-Chris Neiger has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends Fastly and Shopify.
-The Motley Fool recommends Wayfair and recommends the following options: long January 2023 $1,140 calls on Shopify and short January 2023 $1,160 calls on Shopify.
+Keith Noonan has no position in any of the stocks mentioned.
+The Motley Fool owns shares of and recommends Fastly.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.